Also: The Great R.E.M. CD / Vinyl Hunt…

 In this post, we’ll discuss nineties vinyl and look at how easy or difficult it is/was to find R.E.M.’s back catalogue, and see whether it is worth the effort.

-With no R.E.M. albums to my name, I began my search about a year ago: March 2016, at Spitalfields Record Fair, where a copy of Document popped up for just £5.
+With no R.E.M. albums to my name, I began a year long search at Spitalfields Record Fair, where a copy of Document popped up for just £5.
 It felt like such a bargain.
 Surely R.E.M. albums weren’t all that cheap?

-They weren’t, but in April I did find a copy of Out of Time for £10 in a shop called Bulldog Records in Bletchley, near Milton Keynes.
+They weren’t, but within a month I did find a copy of Out of Time for £10 in a shop called Bulldog Records in Bletchley, near Milton Keynes.